Cookies & Cups > Recipes > Dessert > Candied Pecans

 How to Store Them

-All you have to do to store these decadent caramel candied pecans is place them in an airtight container.
+• At room temperature.
+Store these cinnamon candied pecans in an airtight container.
 They’ll last at room temperature for at least a week.
+You can also stash them in jars for easy, last-minute holiday gifts!

-If you need to store candied nuts for more than a week, just put the nuts in an airtight container and store them in the freezer.
-They’ll last in the freezer for up to 6 months, and you can thaw them overnight in the fridge anytime you need them.
+• Freeze.
+If you need to store candied nuts for more than a week, just put the pecans in an airtight container and store them in the freezer.
+They’ll last in the freezer for up to 6 months, and you can thaw them in the fridge anytime you need them.

 Print